Velden am Wörther See: History

-Originally a mansio on the Roman road between Villach (Sanctium) and Virunum, it was first mentioned in a 1263 deed as Campus (field, pasture - German: Feld) and in 1410 as Velben.
-In medieval times it belonged to the estates of the Hohenwart Castle, seat of the Counts of Celje, the Counts of Ortenburg, the Knightly Order of Saint George in Millstatt Abbey, and finally the Austrian House of Habsburg.
+Originally a mansio on the Roman road between Villach (Sanctium) and Magdalensberg.
+It was first mentioned in a 1263 deed as Campus and in 1410 as Velben.
+In medieval times it belonged to the estates of the Burgruine Hohenwart, seat of the Counts of Celje, the Counts of Ortenburg, the Knightly Order of Saint George in Millstatt Abbey, and finally the Austrian House of Habsburg.

-In 1545, the Protestant Khevenhüller noble family had acquired the lands of Landskron and Velden, where Bartlmä Khevenhüller (1539–1613) from 1585 had a Renaissance manor house built.
+In 1545, the Protestant Khevenhüller noble family had acquired the lands of Landskron and Velden, where Bartlmä Khevenhüller from 1585 had a renaissance architecture manor house built.
 His descendants were expelled from the Habsburg lands in the course of the Counter-Reformation in 1639, and the castle then fell to the noble House of Dietrichstein.
 Decayed and demolished by a fire, it was rebuilt in 1892 as a hotel called Schloss Velden.

 Later an estate of Gunter Sachs, it was the filming location for the popular 1990-1992 German-Austrian TV series Ein Schloß am Wörthersee starring Schlager singer Roy Black.

 Politics

-Seats in the municipal assembly (Gemeinderat) as of 2009 elections:
+The municipal council (Gemeinderat) consists of 27 members.
+Since the 2021 local elections, it is made up of the following parties: